mengqian989/vzlib/medinfo2019/single_class.md

 1,6,0.35,12,kmeans,4,0.3467,0.3077,0.3260,0.3260,0.1816,0.3059,0.5382,0.8192
 ```

-Good ami seems to come with good prec, but the opposite doesn't hold.

 Then, let's see how good the DF-based feature selection is.
-The following shows the ten best results in ari where minimum DF was set to other than 1.
+The following shows the 10 best results in ari where minimum DF was set to other than 1.

 ```bash
 less brca_med_top4_eval_sgl.csv | grep -vP '^1,' | sort -t',' -k11 -nr | head